shivam2003sy/lite_blog/README.md

-# kanban web  app
+# Blog Lite web  app
 # Modern application Development 1 Graded Project

-A kanban web app is one of the tools that can be used  to manage work at a personal or organizational level.

 Ways to use :
 API for CRUD On List and Cards of tasks